stm32duino/wiki_contrib/API.md

 Another solution is to add a `build_opt.h` file alongside your main `.ino` file with: `-DENABLE_HWSERIAL1`.
 This will define the `Serial1` instance using the first `USART1` instance found in the `PeripheralPins.c` of your variant.

+Note that only the latter solution allows to use the `serialEvent1()` callback in the sketch.

 # Library

 This part describes the STM32 libraries.